Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Introduction

 Although MCMC needs only the unnormalized posterior, which is $\pi(\theta)p_\theta(x)$ as a function of $\theta$ for fixed $x$, computational challenges can still arise from both the $\theta$ and the $x$ side.
 Consider the following scenarios:

-\begin{scenario}[Expensive $\theta$: Doubly-intractable distribution] Suppose the model likelihood $p_\theta(x)$ is expressed as $f_\theta(x)/Z(\theta)$, with $Z(\theta)$ requiring a high-dimensional integration or the summation of an exponential number of terms, making it costly or impossible to compute directly.
+\begin{scenario}[Expensive $\theta$: Doubly-intractable distribution] Suppose the model likelihood $p_\theta(x)$ is expressed as $f_\theta(x)/Z(\theta)$, with $Z(\theta)$ requiring a high-dimensional integration or the summation of an exponential number of terms.
 Standard Metropolis--Hastings type algorithms cannot be directly applied to these problems, as they necessitate calculating the ratio $Z(\theta')/Z(\theta)$ at each step in its acceptance--rejection process.
-The posterior distribution $\pi(\theta\mid x)\propto \pi(\theta) f_\theta(x)/Z(\theta)$ is called the ``doubly-intractable distribution'', a term coined by \cite{murray2006mcmc}.
-This distribution has found use in large graphical models \citep{robins2007introduction, besag1986statistical}, autologistic models for spatial data \citep{besag1974spatial}, permutation models \citep{vitelli2018probabilistic,diaconis2018bayesian}, spatial point processes \citep{strauss1975model}, matrix-valued data \citep{hoff2009simulation,rao2016data}, among many others. \end{scenario}
+The posterior distribution $\pi(\theta\mid x)\propto \pi(\theta) f_\theta(x)/Z(\theta)$ is called the ``doubly-intractable distribution''\cite{murray2006mcmc}.
+This distribution has found use in many applications, such as \citep{robins2007introduction, besag1986statistical,besag1974spatial,vitelli2018probabilistic,diaconis2018bayesian,strauss1975model,hoff2009simulation,rao2016data}. \end{scenario}